 - Weaknesses: Can result in an asymmetric tie knot.

-The Half Windsor is a simple, basic tie knot that’s easy to assemble and perfect for casual affairs.
+The Half Windsor is a simple, basic type of tie knot that’s easy to assemble and perfect for casual affairs.
 Because it’s easy to remember, it’s the ultimate tie knot for getting it finished in a hurry.

 Start in your beginning position and move the long end of the tie over the short end, pull it around and under the neck loop, then bring the long end up through the center towards the neck loop.
 Pull it through the neck loop and to the opposite side, then across the front of the tie knot.
 Bring the long end under the neck loop and then through the front of the tie knot, then tighten.